AusClimateService/data-code-group/terms_of_reference.md

 - Report on storage usage to the Data and Code Lead
 - Maintain documentation on currently available datasets
 - Maintain the CSIRO Research Data Plan/s for ACS Project 3 [CSIRO Data Custodian only]
+- Ensure that input datasets for ACS analysis (e.g. AGCD, BARRA) are easily and consistenly accessible (in collaboration with the [Australian Community Reference Climate Data Collection](https://github.com/aus-ref-clim-data-nci) where necessary)

 Desirable responsibilities:
 - Build and maintain an ACS Project 3 data catalogue (e.g. using [Intake](https://intake.readthedocs.io/en/latest/))